-Cruise ships employ a large number of water transportation workers, and some merchant mariners work on ferries to transport passengers along shorter distances.
+Cruise ships also employ water transportation workers, and some merchant mariners work on ferries to transport passengers along shorter distances.

-A typical deep sea merchant ship, large coastal ship, or Great Lakes merchant ship employs a captain and chief engineer, along with three mates, three assistant engineers, and a number of sailors and marine oilers.
-Smaller vessels that operate in harbors or rivers may have a smaller.
-The specific compliment of mariners is dependent on US Coast Guard regulations.
+A typical deep-sea merchant ship, large coastal ship, or Great Lakes merchant ship employs a captain and a chief engineer, along with three mates, three assistant engineers, and a number of sailors and marine oilers.
+Smaller vessels that operate in harbors or rivers may have a smaller crew.
+The specific complement of mariners is dependent on U.S. Coast Guard regulations.

-Also, there are other workers on ships, such as cooks, electricians, and mechanics.
-For more information, see the profiles on cooks, electricians, and general maintenance and repair workers.
+Also, there are other workers on ships, such as cooks, electricians, and general maintenance and repair workers.